Sometimes You Have to Stink Up the Place To Be True to Yourself

 I am a runner.
 I understood what I needed to do on a daily basis when my ankle was in a cast.
 I was true to myself, even though I engaged in actions that created a horrible smell, stunk up the place and offended others.

 William Shakespeare, said in the play, Hamlet, in Act I , Scene III, “to thine own self be true.”
 So what do you need to do be true to yourself even if you create a stink?
 Take responsibility.

-- You Have a Clear Understanding of Yourself.
+- You Take Responsibility for Understanding Yourself.
 You know and understand what is best for you.
 You must trust that personal knowledge, understanding and associated feelings.
 You know what you need to stay balanced emotionally, psychologically and physically.
 You must trust your own intuition.
 You trust yourself, even if the people in your life, your family and friends, question your motives or your sanity.
 You proceed with confidence in yourself and your abilities.
 According to Psychology Today, confidence “is a belief in oneself, the conviction that one has the ability to meet life’s challenges and to succeed—and the willingness to act accordingly.
 Being confident requires a realistic sense of one’s capabilities and feeling secure in that knowledge.”

 - You Take Responsibility for Your Own Feelings.
 You do not blame others for what you are feeling.
 You never engage in feeling like you are the “victim” of anything.
 You are aware of your own emotional triggers and how you respond when you are triggered.
 When you take responsibility for your own feelings, scientific researchers have determined that you can overcome negative cognitive biases you may have created for yourself.
 A “negative cognitive bias” is a systematic error in thinking that occurs when you are processing and interpreting information about any negative feelings you may have and directly affects the decisions and judgments that you may make based on those negative feelings.

 - You Take Responsibility For Your Own Actions.
 To be yourself even though you may create a stink in your life, you have to take responsibility for all your actions.
 You and you alone are responsible for what you do.
 Scientific researchers have determined that responsible actions include actions based on at least six essential elements: honesty, compassion, respect, fairness, accountability, and courage.
 You express yourself through responsible, positive, empowering actions on a daily basis.
 You take responsible actions to co-create and live the life you truly desire.

 Being true to yourself helps you to create a positive impact in your own life and with other people in your life even though you may create a stink.

 Out There on the Edge of Everything®…